Stadttheater Magdeburg: Directors

-Ludwig Ubrich, 1877–1882

-Ludwig Ubrich tried to run the theatre economically sound, with simpler productions.
+Ludwig Ubrich tried from 1877 until 1882 to run the theatre economically sound, with simpler productions.
 Efforts were made to have the town take over the theatre.

-Adolf Varena, 1882–1891

-Adolf Varena staged large productions including works by Wagner, exclusively with the company's own ensemble.
+Adolf Varena staged from 1882 until 1891 large productions including works by Wagner, exclusively with the company's own ensemble.
 In 1890, the town of Magdeburg became the owner of the property, and leased the theatre for 30 years.
 Mayor Friedrich Bötticher became chairman of the administrative committee.
 In 1891, Varena moved to the Stadttheater Königsberg in Königsberg, which he directed until his death.

-Arno Cabisius, 1891–1907

-Arno Cabisius continued the theatre's artistic rise, presenting a production of Wagner's Der Ring des Nibelungen cycle, and a cycle of Mozart operas, gaining national attention and positive press reviews.
+Arno Cabisius continued from 1891 until 1907 the theatre's artistic rise, presenting a production of Wagner's Der Ring des Nibelungen cycle, and a cycle of Mozart operas, gaining national attention and positive press reviews.
 In 1901, a May Festival was run to celebrate the 25th anniversary.
 In 1897, the orchestra also became municipal.
 Cabisius died in March 1907.
-His widow, Baroness Elisabeth von Fels (1845–1936), whose first marriage was to Prince Paul von Thurn und Taxis, continued his job until the end of the 1907/08 season.
+His widow, Baroness Elisabeth von Fels (1845–1936), whose first marriage was to Prince Paul of Thurn und Taxis, continued his job until the end of the 1907/1908 season.